aonanj/rubber-grips-road/README.md

 | LCD Data/Command      | D9             | Display DC            |
 | LCD Reset             | D8             | Display RST           |

-Power the sensors according to their datasheets (5 V tolerant variants are recommended for the Nano Every).
+Power: 5 V tolerant variants.

 ## Firmware Logic

 - Samples both sensors every 100 ms.
-- Rejects samples outside configurable bounds before they ever affect the UI.
+- Rejects samples outside configurable bounds.
-- Applies exponential smoothing to preserve short-term history.
+- Applies exponential smoothing to promote accurate outputs to the display.
 - Updates the tire line every 500 ms and the ambient line every 1000 ms.
-- Colors follow the same thresholds used in the desktop prototype.
 - Draws two large text tiles on the LCD so the rider can glance at the status.
+- Color outputs that follow thresholds to enhance readability.

 Logic Highlights: